 What is the volunteer application process?

-Fill out the online application, or print an application and return it via USPS or fax.
+Fill out the online application.
 Once your application has been reviewed, you’ll be contacted for a quick screening, and if it seems like you’re a good fit, we’ll schedule training.
 After training, we’ll run a criminal background check and a site coordinator will contact you to confirm a start date.

 Who can volunteer with ESLC?

 We strive for inclusivity and diversity in our volunteer pool.
 Anyone who is proficient in English, reliable and punctual, and able to share one hour a week is eligible to tutor with ESLC.
 No experience with childhood education necessary!
 Minimum age requirement is 16 years old.
 All potential volunteers must pass a criminal background check before beginning.
 Volunteers interested in ESLC, but unable to commit to a weekly schedule can volunteer as substitute tutors, on the Board of Directors, or with a special project.

 Why do I need to be trained and how involved is it?